salesforce/sfdx-lwc-jest/README.md

 If that does not work or you are on a different operating system, follow the instructions in the installation section of the `deasync` [README](https://github.com/abbr/deasync#installation).

-If *that* doesn't work, try pinning the version of `deasync` to the latest release using `yarn`'s "resolutions" entry inside the package.json file.
+If all of the above fail, try pinning the version of `deasync` to the latest release using `yarn`'s "resolutions" entry inside the consuming project's package.json file.
 This requires using `yarn` instead of `npm` to install and build.
-Add the following to your package.json and run the `yarn` command from the project root:
+Add the following to your package.json and run the `yarn` command from the consuming project root:

 ```json
 "resolutions": {